ringo/ringojs.org/site/tutorial/sqlstore.md

         }
     }});

 A one-to-one relation - a "object" mapping - needs to know which kind of entity it references.
 We specify this with the "entity" property, which has the value "Page" in this example.

-If you do not specify any additional mapping information, then the objects are by default referenced by their ids.
+If you do not specify any additional mapping information (FIXME how would i do that?), then the Page entity is by default referenced by its id.
 That is want we want here.

 Back into the shell to create a test Revision: